tokenized/docs/protocol-actions.md

 <a name="introduction"></a>
 ## Introduction

-The following actions break down the construction of a Tokenized Protocol message.
+The following actions break down the construction of a Tokenized protocol message.
 The action is constructed by building a single string from each of the elements in order.
 Each field within the action is given a specific type, including standard types and compound types.

 Each message should be prefixed with common header data.
 See the [Transactions article](../concepts/transactions) for details on how to construct a header.